hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consider eliminating the 'review_entry' function path of the 'record' script--doesn't seem to be in use (could determine if log files are developed)
 - [ ] Refactor all of the pdf viewer handling in the 'download' script
 - [ ] Create a 'logout' script
-- [ ] Update 'execute' functions using functions from the 'executor' script
 - [ ] 'record_comments' function was moved in order to add the 'multiple_documents' comment before checking the image status in case of double comments being added; the current script logic needs to be updated because it looks very messy and doesn't flow well as is
 - [ ] Update the 'build_document_download_information' function after the above is fixed
 - [ ] There is a 'handle_search_results' function that should be renamed in the 'open_document' script to avoid overlap with the 'executors' function 'handle_search_results'